theiterators/kebs/README.md

   * take a single argument
   * return Either (this is not enforced though - you'll have a compilation error later)

-Also, `CaseClass1Rep` is generated for each tag meaning you will get a lot of `kebs` machinery for free eg. spray formats etc.
+Also, `ValueClassLike` is generated for each tag meaning you will get a lot of `kebs` machinery for free eg. spray formats etc.

 ### Opaque types